 Underlying the link between weak lensing and the compressed sensing theory, we have proposed a completely new approach to reconstruct the dark matter distribution in three dimensions using photometric redshift information (Leonard, Dupe et Starck, 2012; Leonard, Lanusse et Starck, 2014), and we have shown we can estimate with a very good accuracy level the mass and the redshift of dark matter haloes, which is crucial for unveiling the nature of the Dark Universe (Leonard et al, 2015).
 More details are available here.

 - Point Spread Function Modeling: For weak lensing shear measurements to be useful for cosmological studies, it is also necessary to model properly the point spread function (PSF) of the instrument.
 In the case of the Euclid project, this PSF is subsampled, and we have proposed a method (Ngolè, Starck et al, A&A, 2014; Ngolè, Starck et al, 2016) to achieve surperresolution, which will increase the cosmological constraining power of Euclid significantly.
 See here for more details.
-We have also used optimal transport technique to take into account the wavelength dependancy of the PSF (Ngolè et Starck, A&A, 2017; Schmitz et, 2018).
+We have also used optimal transport technique to take into account the wavelength dependancy of the PSF (Ngolè et Starck, A&A, 2017; Schmitz et, 2018, Schmitz et al, 2020).